pmndrs/react-three-offscreen/README.md

 Your app or scene should be self contained, meaning it shouldn't interact with the DOM.
 This is because offscreen canvas + webgl is still not supported in Safari.
 If you must communicate with the DOM, you can use the web broadcast API.

+In your worker app you can use most of what is available in the eco system, drei, physics, postpro etc. You can also use assets (gltf, textures, ...).
+Even controls will work.
+You will run into problems for everything that requires a DOM to be present (drei/Html/View/...).

 ```jsx
 // Scene.js (a self contained webgl app)
 import React, { useRef, useState } from 'react'